leptoquark1/sw-blurhash/README.md

 | None | Want to do your very own thing?
 Fine! |
 | Custom | For your own custom integrations, with this option only the basic functionality is provided need for decoding. |
 | Emulated | Full integration providing the best possible coverage; [Learn more about](#emulated---event-lifecycle) |

-##### Emulated - Event Lifecycle

-1. While DOM is rendering
-1. Detected all images that should be encoded
-2. Images are distributed in two queues according to its relative emphasis: 'KeyVisual' & 'Subsequent'
-3. The image `source-set` is 'lazy' and regular transparent placeholder is provided
-4. For 'KeyVisuals', the `srcset` is provided to delegate browsers fetch of the correct image for it
-2. After DOM is interactive
-1. Blurhash decoding for 'KeyVisuals' are processed
-2. Timeout any Blurhash decoding for `200ms` to have a reference distinction for Decoding vs. Final image response.
-3. Is the final image not loaded yet, the placeholder itself gets replaced by the decoded Blurhash Teaser Image

-[comment]: <> (TODO Visualize Lifecycle as a Diagram)

 ### Inclusions / Exclusion